Growing dragon fruit from cuttings is usually much faster than growing them right from seeds. Let's see how now:

 Spread some hay or mulch around the surface to keep the base cool & moist.
 The hay will decompose into the soil after some time & enrich it with extra nutrients.
 Dragon fruits like it moist but not overly wet.

 The plants also seem to love chicken manure.
 Every 6 months or so, sprinkle some on the top soil.
 But not too much because that can make the soil acidic.
 A good pH for dragon fruits would be around 6.5-7.
 Most California soil are slightly alkaline so they should be fine in ground conditions too.

 And voila, that's all there is to it.
 If all goes well, you can expect flowers in about 8-12 months.
 Within about 50-60 days after flowering, fruits will start to form.
-Dragon fruit plants produce much faster than other fruit trees like mango, pineapple or banana (85-140 days).
+Dragon fruit plants produce much faster than other fruit trees like mango, pineapple or banana (which take on average 85-140 days).
 It's a truly rewarding process.
 Fingers crossed & have fun getting started.

 Share or pin this post!